Picking the best EHS software solution for your company is a massive task. As a result, the journey from selection to implementation can span months.

 Now’s a good time to mention Pro-Sapien’s seamless, and unique, integration with Microsoft SharePoint and Office 365.

 Now, let’s look at configurability.
-As we mentioned, like acceleration, configurability is crucial in winning the Mario Kart race of buying the best EHS software.
+As we mentioned, like acceleration, configurability is crucial in winning the Mario Kart race of buying great EHS software.

 So much so, Verdantix found the ability to configure forms and workflows is considered ‘Important’ to 92% of respondents, with 48% citing it ‘Very Important’.